Cactus TEFL

 19. Do I have to attend the whole course to pass, or can I miss some?

-You are expected to attend the entire course so you should try to select course dates where you can attend every day.
+You are expected to attend the entire course so you should select course dates where you can attend every day.
 If it is genuinely unavoidable for you to miss a day or two it is usually OK, but you will need to let the tutors know as soon as you possibly can.

 20. Can you give me advice on what visa I need?

 International employment laws make it illegal to work in a country which does not have a reciprocal work agreement with your own.
 Any jobs available should go first to the native citizens of a country, and secondly to the citizens of other countries with a reciprocal agreement in place, and only thirdly to citizens of non-reciprocating countries, if they can be proved to be the best or only person who can do that job.
-The consequences of this is that, with very few exceptions, it is unlikely that a non-reciprocating country will give you a work permit or work visa, no matter how good a teacher you are.
+The consequences of this are that, with very few exceptions, it is unlikely that a non-reciprocating country will give you a work permit or work visa, no matter how good a teacher you are.
 The best place to get advice on the official situation is from the Embassy or Consulate of the country you are interested in.
 Unofficially, however, in virtually every country in the world, there are teachers teaching without official work permits.
 The best way to get advice about the unofficial situation is from the employers themselves, so if you send a question to Cactus about a specific location, we can have an answer for you from our contacts within 72 hours.
 We are sorry but Cactus cannot help you with the visa process.

 21. Can you recommend some grammar/textbooks?

 Our recommendation is to join the Cactus Online English Language Awareness course we have on our site.
-See:
+This was designed for pre-TEFLers to ease their concerns about grammar.

 If you still prefer books, English Grammar in Use by Raymond Murphy is useful: it's a students' book but is very clear as a basic guideline.
 At your interview you will be recommended a grammar book for teachers, probably Grammar for English Language Teachers by Martin Parrott (Cambridge University Press) or Practical English Usage by Michael Swan (Oxford University Press).
 For Methodology, How to Teach English by Jeremy Harmer (Longman) or The Practice of English Language Teaching, also by Harmer (Longman), or Learning Teaching by Jim Scrivener (Macmillan ELT) are all useful.